 Fall is the season when most gardeners think of tidying up and ending the growing year.
 While those are good things to do, this is also the perfect time to transplant perennials, shrubs, and trees.
 Plants that are moved now will have all winter to reestablish their roots before the spring growing frenzy hits.
 Another advantage to transplanting now is that the cooler temperatures will reduce the stress to a plant that has had its roots disturbed.
-So get out your shovel and consider making some of the following changes:
+Here are some things you might want to do this fall.

 - Have you got a shrub that is too close to a fence or sidewalk?
 Dig it up and move it away from the obstruction for a happier plant and a happier you.